hashicorp/consul-telemetry-collector/README.md

 ## Installation

+To install and use the consul-telemetry-collector you will need a Consul version of 1.15.3 or greater and to authorize communication with the collector on the Service Mesh.

 ### Kubernetes with consul-k8s or Helm

+This requires consul-k8s version of 1.1.2 or greater

 We recommend using the Consul helm chart to install the consul-telemetry-collector.
 If you aren't already using the Consul Helm chart you can find instructions and documentation for using it [in the Consul Documentation](https://developer.hashicorp.com/consul/docs/k8s/installation/install).
 A few small changes to the helm chart enable the telemetry-collector to forward metrics to HCP.